Achievable logoAchievable logo

 • Tertiary sector

-• The tertiary sector is concerned with delivering services including healthcare, childcare, and financial management.
-These services support the everyday functioning of society and enhance the overall quality of life.
+• The tertiary sector provides services such as healthcare, childcare, and financial management.
+These services support daily life and help society function.

 • Quaternary sector